by Matt Slick

 These pagan oriented nature worship systems filtered down through history in countless ways, but were mainly practiced in secret (and still are today).
 The secrecy was especially necessary during the European dominance of the Roman Catholic Church.

-Basically, these pagan traditions developed out of agrarian societies where the environment had a profound effect upon survival.
+Basically, these pagan traditions developed out of agrarian societies where the environment had a profound effect on survival.
 Those who studied the seasons and the stars sought to predict and understand the influences of the environment upon crops, cattle, rain, etc. and in so doing also desired to be able to influence these factors.
-It was from the desire to understand and control nature that gave rise to the various pagan and earth based worship systems.
+It was the desire to understand and control nature that gave rise to the various pagan and earth-based worship systems.
 Therefore, we can see when we study ancient European pagan writings, that there are countless deities.

 Additionally, an important aspect of nature worship deals with the woman.
 It is the woman who was able to give birth to continue the race.
 In cultures where offspring were needed to work the land, to hunt, and to care for the elderly, women were, of course, vitally necessary.
 Therefore, the female became, in some cultures, mystically endowed with special powers and this mystical endowment was transferred into the various theological pagan worship systems.